 The Treasurer of the City of Philadelphia (the "Treasurer") will be responsible for overall administration and coordination of these procedures and policies.
 The Treasurer will work with other members of the City Administration as described below as well as outside professionals to ensure that the City remains in compliance with the IRS rules and regulations regarding the tax-exempt status of bonds issued by the various entities of the City.
 Each Treasurer will be responsible for advising the next City Treasurer of their responsibilities pursuant to these procedures.
 This document will be part of the Treasurer's Continuity Plan and will reside in the shared drive in the folder labeled "Post-Issuance Compliance."
+This document supersedes the procedures document adopted by the City on February 12, 2012.

-Scope: The procedures set forth herein apply to the following entities: The City of Philadelphia General Obligation ("GO") bonds and Tax and Revenue Anticipation Notes ("TRANs") as well as other tax-supported debt issued by the Philadelphia Authority for Industrial Development (PAID), the Philadelphia Municipal Authority (PMA), the Parking Authority and the Redevelopment Authority ("RDA").
+Scope: The procedures set forth herein apply to the following federally tax-exempt obligations of the following entities: The City of Philadelphia General Obligation ("GO") bonds and Tax and Revenue Anticipation Notes ("TRANs") as well as other tax-supported debt issued by the Philadelphia Authority for Industrial Development (PAID), the Philadelphia Municipal Authority ("PMA"), the Philadelphia Energy Authority ("PEA"), the Philadelphia Parking Authority, the Philadelphia Redevelopment Authority ("PRA") and any other Authority that issues bonds secured by City revenue.
 This document applies to tax-exempt revenue bonds issued by the Philadelphia Water Department, the Philadelphia Airport, and the Philadelphia Gas Works.
-Certain sections of these procedures also apply to Private Activity Bonds ("PABs).
+Certain sections of these procedures also apply to Private Activity Bonds ("PABs").